MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ms.date: 11/08/2022
 LocalizationGroup: Visualizations
 ---
-# Drill mode in a visual in Power BI
+# Drill mode in the Power BI service

 [!INCLUDE[consumer-appliesto-yyny](../includes/consumer-appliesto-yyny.md)]

 This article shows how to use the *drill mode* in the Microsoft Power BI service.
-You can explore in-depth details about your data by using drill down, drill up, and expand on your data points.
+You can explore in-depth details about your data by using drill down, drill up, and expand on your visual's data points.

-## Requirement
+## Drill mode requirements

 To use the drill mode, the Power BI visual must have a hierarchy.
-For example, you might have a visual that looks at the Olympic medal count with a hierarchy of sport, discipline, and event.
+For example, you might have a visual that looks at the Olympic medal count with a hierarchy of sport, specific types of the sport, and event.
 By default, the visual shows medal count by sport (gymnastics, skiing, aquatics, etc.).
-But, because it has a hierarchy, you can select one of the visual elements, like a bar, line, or bubble, to display an increasingly detailed picture.
-Selecting the aquatics element shows you data for swimming, diving, and water polo.
-Selecting the diving element shows you details for springboard, platform, and synchronized diving events.
+Then, you can select one of the visual elements, like a bar, line, or bubble, to display the individual sports.
+For example, selecting the aquatics element shows you data for swimming, diving, and water polo.
+Then, selecting the diving element takes you to the next level in the hierarchy and shows you details for springboard, platform, and synchronized diving events.

 Dates are a unique type of hierarchy.
 Report designers often add date hierarchies to visuals.
 A common date hierarchy is one that contains fields for the year, quarter, month, and day.